Gargzdai (Gorzd), Lithuania

 retrieve the photos.
 Following the war he worked as an engineer in

 New York.
-He generously made his photos and many other materials
+He generously made many of his photos and other

 George Birman at the United States Holocaust Memorial Museum

 Full copies of Mr. Birman's four photo albums are available online as

 part of the digital collection of the United

 States Holocaust Memorial Museum.
 He took some of these photos

 upon his first return to Gargzdai after his escape from Kedahnen.
 The

 hand printed notes in the photo album establish the date of this trip as

 April, 1945.
 Mr. Birman had returned as soon as he could, taking photos

 8" contains the following photos.
 Although none of the photos are